Embracing innovation as a core aspect of your brand identity signifies a commitment to continuous improvement, adaptability, and customer-centricity.

 Successful product innovation requires a deep understanding of customer needs, market trends, and technological possibilities.
 You need research, prototyping, testing, and iteration to ensure that the new or improved product effectively addresses a specific problem or opportunity.

-Process innovation refers to the implementation of new methods, practices, or strategies to improve the efficiency, effectiveness, and overall performance of business operations.
+Process innovation refers to implementing new methods, practices, or strategies to improve the efficiency, effectiveness, and overall performance of business operations.

 Unlike product innovation, which focuses on creating new or enhanced offerings, process innovation centers on optimizing internal processes to achieve better outcomes, reduce costs, and enhance customer experiences.